carforge/solarvault/README.md

 ### Concept
 Battery in a box, charged via a laboratory power supply which is controlled by a Raspberry Pi via a serial interface.
 An inverter at the output to charge laptops and cell phones.
 This is intended to store surplus and unremunerated electricity from the balcony power plant.

-Translated with DeepL.com (free version)
+Due to laziness: Translated with DeepL.com (free version)